 This video provides 10 tips and keys to success for how to grow healthy fruit trees and delicious fruit.
-Topics covered include, sun, soil, water, climate, cross pollination, size, fertilizer & mulch, pruning, thinning, and insect pest management, as well as sunscald or southwest winter sun damage as a bonus tip.
+Topics covered include, sun, soil, water, climate, cross pollination, size, fertilizer & mulch, pruning, thinning, and integrated pest management, as well as sunscald or southwest winter sun damage as a bonus tip.

 The video is shot all around our foodscape showing a variety of our fruit trees including apple, pear, peach, nectarine, plum and pluot.
 Some of the trees are free form and kept small using summer pruning and some are managed on espalier fruit fences.